 Why do sump pumps fail?

-Most sump pumps break down because of (or due to) electrical failures.
-Check to make sure that your sump pump is receiving the proper amount of voltage - that it isn’t hooked into an extension cord or an outlet that shares a circuit breaker with other items.
+Oftentimes your sump pump will fail because it has been overwhelmed.
+If you have an event in which your basement gets very wet, one single sump pump may not be reliable or powerful enough to take care of the high volume of water coming in.
+Check to make sure that your sump pump maintenance Omaha NE is receiving the proper amount of voltage, that it isn’t hooked into an extension cord or an outlet that shares a circuit breaker with other items.

 A sump pump is designed to pass clear, clean groundwater.
 If your sump pump is connected to a water softener or laundry machine, it might lead to corrosion on the seals, screws or the machine’s motor shaft.
 Laundry lint can also play a role by accumulating, therefore jamming up the pump.